hampsterx/async-kinesis/README.md

 Note:

 * Json will use `pip install ujson` if installed
-* Msgpack requires `pip install msgpack` to be install
+* Msgpack requires `pip install msgpack` to be installed
+* KPL requires `pip install aws-kinesis-agg` to be installed

 ## Benchmark/Example